jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 < Picture >

-If parameters of different commands are tied to the same object, and they are all input parameters, then the execution order of the sub-commands does not matter.
+If parameters of different commands are tied to the same object, and they are all input parameters, then the execution order of the sub-commands might not matter.
 But if one of them is an output parameter, then it is a question whether the input parameter wants to use the changed value or the original value of the object.
 So in that case the order should be manually indicated.

 < Pictures >